orientechnologies/orientdb-docs/Extractor.md

 -----

 ### xml
-(Since v2.2) Extracts content by parsing XML.
+(As of v2.2) Extracts the data by parsing XML.

 - Component name: **xml**
 - Output class: [**ODocument**]